What We Do

 Onside Advocacy provides skilled and trained advocates to offer practical and proactive guidance and support to ensure people facing disadvantage are treated fairly as citizens, have equal rights within all aspects of their lives and have access to the right services.

-Onside Community Services provides mentoring support to enable people facing exclusion or isolation through disability, mental ill health or age to become part of their communities, more involved in leisure and social opportunities, learning and education, volunteering and with stronger social networks.
+Onside Wellbeing Services provide support to enable people facing exclusion or isolation through disability, mental ill health or age to become more engaged in their communities.
+Through involvement in leisure and social opportunities, learning and education, volunteering and with stronger social networks.